EV FAQs

 What is an EV?

-An EV is a vehicle that operates using an electric motor powered by a battery.
+An Electric Vehicle (EV) is a vehicle that operates using an electric motor powered by a rechargeable battery.

 How do EVs work?